Prunus: Pests and diseases

+Laetiporus gilbertsoni (commonly sulfur shelf and chicken of the woods), is a serious cubic brown rot parasite which attacks certain species of decorative red-leaf plum trees in the genus Prunus on the Pacific coast of North America.

 Cultivation

 The genus Prunus includes the almond, the nectarine and peach, several species of apricots, cherries, and plums, all of which have cultivars developed for commercial fruit and nut production.
 The almond is not a true nut; the edible part is the seed.
 Other species are occasionally cultivated or used for their seed and fruit.

 A number of species, hybrids, and cultivars are grown as ornamental plants, usually for their profusion of flowers, sometimes for ornamental foliage and shape, and occasionally for their bark.

 Because of their considerable value as both food and ornamental plants, many Prunus species have been introduced to parts of the world to which they are not native, some becoming naturalised.

 The Tree of 40 Fruit has 40 varieties grafted on to one rootstock.

 Species such as blackthorn (Prunus spinosa), are grown for hedging, game cover, and other utilitarian purposes.

 The wood of some species (notably black cherry) is prized as a furniture and cabinetry timber, especially in North America.

 Many species produce an aromatic gum from wounds in the trunk; this is sometimes used medicinally.
 Other minor uses include dye production.

 Pygeum, a herbal remedy containing extracts from the bark of Prunus africana, is used as to alleviate some of the discomfort caused by inflammation in patients with benign prostatic hyperplasia.

-Prunus species are food plants for the larvae of many Lepidoptera species (butterflies and moths); see List of Lepidoptera which feed on Prunus.
+Prunus species are food plants for the larvae of many Lepidoptera species (butterflies and moths).

 Prunus species are included in the Tasmanian Fire Service's list of low flammability plants, indicating that it is suitable for growing within a building protection zone.